gitlabhq/gitlabhq/README.md

 ## Install a development environment

-We recommend setting up your development environment with [the cookbook](https://gitlab.com/gitlab-org/cookbook-gitlab/blob/master/README.md#installation).
-If you do not use the cookbook you might need to copy the example development unicorn configuration file
+We recommend setting up your development environment with [the GitLab Development Kit](https://gitlab.com/gitlab-org/gitlab-development-kit).
+If you do not use the development kit you might need to copy the example development unicorn configuration file

     cp config/unicorn.rb.example.development config/unicorn.rb